hirosystems/docs/docs/get-started/stacks-blockchain-api.md

 ## Running an API server

-While Hiro provides a hosted API server of the Stacks Blockchain API, anyone can spin up their own version.
+While Hiro provides a fully managed and hosted Stacks Blockchain API instance of the Stacks 2.0 Blockchain API, anyone can spin up their own version.
 Please [follow the instructions in this guide](/get-started/running-api-node) to start a Docker container with the API service running.

 :::info

-Once started, the API is available on `localhost:3999`
+Once started, the Stacks Blockchain API is available on `localhost:3999`

 :::